General measurements with limited resources and their application to quantum unambiguous state discrimination: Quantum unambiguous state discrimination as a sequential measurement process

+As for the inconclusive outcome, the measurement on the ancilla measures the state $\ket{1}$ corresponding to this outcome with probability $p(A_?|\psi_1)=p(A_?|\psi_2)=\cos 2\omega$.
+The (normalized) post-measurement state is afterward the same for both initial states, $\ket{\tilde\psi_1}=\ket{\tilde\psi_2}=\ket{0}$, and thus loses all the information about the original state (as noted above).

-This known result was presented in \cite{Peres1988}.
+This known result was originally presented in \cite{Peres1988}.
 The computation serves as a formalized way of obtaining the coupling transformation.
-Comparing the results, one finds that $A=2\omega$ and the pre-measurement state from \cite{Peres1988} equals to state from Eq.~(\ref{eq:preMstate}) up to an unimportant local phase which is due to a slightly different choice of completing unitary $V$ in Eq.~(\ref{eq:halfV}).
+Comparing the details of the two results, one finds that $A=2\omega$ and the pre-measurement state from \cite{Peres1988} equals to the state from Eq.~(\ref{eq:preMstate}) up to an unimportant local phase which is due to a slightly different choice of completing unitary $V$ in Eq.~(\ref{eq:halfV}).